popstarfreas/Dimensions/README.md

+# Maintenance Status
+Be aware that I am currently behind on some updates to Dimensions.
+Since the server I use this for (Dark Gaming) is not currently updated to run on the latest version, this means I don't get much real-world testing of the latest version of Dimensions.
+If you find an issue and would like to fix it, make a PR so it can be included for others.
+Once the server I use this for is updated to run on the latest version, then any remaining issues that arrived since 1.4.2+ will be resolved.

 [![Build Status](https://travis-ci.org/popstarfreas/Dimensions.svg?branch=master)](https://travis-ci.org/popstarfreas/Dimensions)

 # README #

-Dimensions is:

-A routing service that can also load balance connections.
+Dimensions is: A routing service that can also load balance connections.
 For use with Terraria Servers.

 ## Installation
 ### Step 1: Install NodeJS